 Acropolis is the classic place to be in Athens if you are a visitor, and definitely for a reason.
 The Parthenon was built in the 5th century BC and still is the imposing temple of the city.
 You can admire and photograph all the monuments of the Acropolis from the specific point where your driver will transfer you.
 It is a point that few people actually know and offers the best view of the Acropolis, relieving you from climbing the steep and long stairs.

-The Athens tour will end at the highest hill of Athens, the Lycabettus hill that will provide you the best backdrop for last minute pictures, since it offers panoramic views to the entire city and suburbs.
+The Athens tour will end at the highest hill of Athens, the Lycabettus hill that will provide you the best backdrop for last-minute pictures since it offers panoramic views of the entire city and suburbs.

 Finally, your driver will bring you to your hotel in Athens or your cruise terminal in Pireaus to catch your ship, for the rest of your cruise.

 - Shore Excursion - Private tour